Election audit: Overview

+Only three US states and parts of three other states audit all contests on all ballots, to have an independent check whether all large and small contests were counted accurately.
+GA, MD and SC hire a company to re-analyze scans of the ballots.
+The scans were made by the original election equipment, so the audits have a risk of inaccurate scans.
+In FL, NH and VT, all ballots are rescanned and reanalyzed in some counties or towns.
+In these three states, ballots are stored at least briefly before rescanning, so they have a risk that ballots could be altered in storage.

+Eight states do not require audits.
+This number includes IN, KY, OK where audits are optional, LA which has an audit law but lacks paper ballots, and AL, ME, MS, ND, which have no audit laws.

-Only two US states hand-tally a representative sample of all ballots, and tally all contests on those ballots, and make corrections in official results if needed: PA and WV.
+Other states check paper ballots which have been in storage until the audit for days or weeks, so they have a risk of ballots altered in storage.
+Two US states hand-tally a representative sample of stored ballots, tally all contests on those ballots, and make corrections in official results if needed: PA and WV.
 Two more states hand-tally all contests on a representative sample of all ballots, so they can check official results, though not necessarily correcting them if that were needed: DE, UT.
 In PA, UT and WV sample sizes are usually adequate for state-wide contests, but not for close county and local results.
 All state assembly districts and local governments have a chance of being covered and audited, and they also have a chance of being missed entirely by these random samples of precincts and election machines.